-Adventurers Class are Year 3 children, ages 7-8.
-They are taught by Miss Newton and supported in class by Mrs Wood.
+Adventurers Class are Year 3 and 4 children, ages 7-9.
+They are taught by Mr Corcoran and supported in class by Mrs Wood.

 We try and read with the children every day at school and encourage children to develop their love of reading at home too.
 Reading books and records will be sent home every night and books will be changed when they are completed.

 In Year 3 and 4, children will be given homework in maths and spellings.
 For maths, the children will be set work weekly on Sumdog.
 This will be given on a Thursday and checked the following Thursday.
 New spellings will be given out alternate Thursdays and children will be tested on them the Thursday of the second week (I will write the test date on their spelling sheet).